You've created your own PERSONAL.XLSB and want to use it to store VBA that you are going to use all the time. Sounds cool.

 Every workbook in which you want to use a UDF from PERSONAL.XLSB, has to have a reference created like this.

-An alternative to this approach is to create an add-in with the function(s) you want to use. and load them into Excel that way.
+As mentioned earlier, an alternative to creating a reference is to create an add-in with the function(s) you want to use. and load them into Excel that way.
 Functions loaded this way will appear in IntelliSense.
-I'll look at creating an add-in in a subsequent post.